nickoala/telepot/REFERENCE.md

 - a normal message is `normal`
 - an inline query is `inline_query`
+- a chosen inline result is `chosen_inline_result`

-If the bot can receive inline queries, you should always check the flavor before further processing.
+If the bot can receive inline queries and/or chosen inline results, you should always check the flavor before further processing.
 See `glance2()` below for an example.

 **glance2(msg, flavor='normal', long=False)**